mkierc/advent-of-code/2015/readme.md

 - [x] Part Two - What is the length of the new result?

 #### [Day 11: Corporate Policy](src/day_11)
-- [ ] Part One - Given Santa's current password, what should his next password be?
+- [x] Part One - Given Santa's current password, what should his next password be?
+- [x] Part Two - Santa's password expired again.
+What's the next one?